MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 ### Starting PowerShell 7 from Windows PowerShell

 The PowerShell 7 startup continues as-is with the addition of inheriting paths that Windows PowerShell added.
-Since the PS7-specific paths are prefixed, there is no functional issue.
+Since the PS7-specific paths are prefixed, there's no functional issue.

 ## Module search behavior